Late-breaking Abstract submissions are now being accepted.

 Deadline to submit is Tuesday, August 15, 2023, at 11:59 pm (Eastern time).

 Instructions for Late-Breaking Abstract Submission

-Again this year, for the ACG 2020 Annual Meeting in Nashville, ACG will consider late-breaking abstracts of high quality clinical research results that were not available or fully analyzed at the general (June 1, 2020) abstract deadline.
+Again this year, ACG will consider late-breaking abstracts of high-quality clinical research results that were not available or fully analyzed at the general (June 5, 2023) abstract deadline for the ACG 2023 Annual Scientific Meeting.
 ACG will consider extending the program to create a few additional oral presentation slots to accommodate submissions of great merit and clinical interest.
-The College invites abstracts from all physicians, including gastroenterologists, internists, surgeons, hepatologists, radiologists, pediatricians, and fellows-in-training.
+The College invites abstracts from all clinicians, including gastroenterologists, internists, surgeons, hepatologists, radiologists, pediatricians, fellows-in-training, and advance practice providers.
 Authors who are not ACG members may submit abstracts.
-Each submitted abstract must include a disclosure declaration indicating the relevant financial relationships for each author on the abstract.
-Download the form available from the link below, complete it and email the completed Word document (not PDF) to firstname.lastname@example.org.
-Any author who refuses to disclose relevant financial relationships will be disqualified from being a part of this CME activity.
-For complete information on Call for Abstracts policies and procedures, view the abstract submission instructions.
+Each submitted abstract must include a disclosure declaration indicating all financial relationships with any ineligible companies over the past 24 months for each author on the abstract.
+Download the form from the link below, complete it and email the completed Word document (not a PDF) to firstname.lastname@example.org.
+Any author who refuses to disclose financial relationships will be disqualified from being a part of this CME activity.
+For complete information on Call for Abstracts policies and procedures, view the abstract submission instructions; late-breaking abstract submissions must also adhere to the same overall requirements and guidelines as those for the general abstracts.
 Acceptance and non-acceptance notifications will be emailed to presenting authors shortly after the submission deadline.